chenkp98/TransApt/README.md

 ## Output Files

-After running `TransApt-analyze`, the output directory structure is as follows:
+After running `transapt-analyze`, the output directory structure is as follows:

 ```
 output/